 Tree Shadowing – This is when a nearby tree in line with the generation of the signal casts a shadow on the antenna or on the exterior wall in line with the antenna.
-Trees have been shown in studies to have a dB loss of 0-10 dB within the UHF and VHF frequency.
+Studies have shown that trees have a dB loss of 0-10 dB within the UHF and VHF frequency.
 A TV antenna installed at a lower height can improve signal propagation since the signal can better avoid the tree canopy.
-In rare cases raising an antenna can actually degrade reception.
-Often in these cases a dense tree canopy can be blamed.
+In rare cases raising an antenna can degrade reception.
+Often in these cases, a dense tree canopy can be blamed.

 Home Penetration – This only matters for an indoor antenna.
-Expect a loss of around 14dB for a signal to penetrate a home and reach a first floor antenna.
-Installing the antenna on the 2nd or 3rd floor can greatly mitigate a portion of these losses.
+Expect a loss of around 14dB for a signal to penetrate a home and reach the first-floor antenna.
+Installing the antenna on the 2nd or 3rd floor can significantly mitigate a portion of these losses.

 Where to Install an Indoor Antenna

-- Optimally it will be near the exterior wall closest to the tower.
-If this is the case, only subtract 14 dB for home penetration; otherwise subtract around 34 dBs to account for your house shadowing the signal.
+- Optimally, it will be near the exterior wall closest to the tower.
+If this is the case, only subtract 14 dB for home penetration; otherwise, subtract around 34 dB to account for your house shadowing the signal.

-- If there is heavy foliage that could cast a shadow on your antenna from the direction of the tower, subtract 10 dBs
+- If there is heavy foliage that could cast a shadow on your antenna from the direction of the tower, subtract 10 dB

-If you are left with about 12 dB or more after subtracting loss estimates, you should have enough of a signal to watch OTA TV.
-If you are below 12db try and find a higher area to mount the antenna.
-This may be an upper floor, or even the attic.
+If you are left with about 12 dB or more after subtracting loss estimates, you should have enough signal to watch OTA TV.
+If you are below 12db, try and find a higher area to mount the antenna.
+This may be an upper floor or even the attic.
 You may want to consider the roof if possible.
-You can rerun the TV Fool report from a new height to test if it improves the signal.

-If there is enough noise margin on the weakest signal, the next consideration is the distance of the antenna from the tower.
-An important variable when considering the distance is whether the signal frequency is VHF vs UHF.
+If there is enough noise margin on the weakest signal, the next consideration is the antenna’s distance from the tower.
+An important variable when considering the distance is whether the signal frequency is VHF vs. UHF.
 Commercial antennas typically indicate the range at which they can capture a signal.
 It is a bit misleading as they usually specify the distance for Ultra High Frequency (UHF).

-UHF frequency runs at a higher frequency than VHF or “Very High Frequency”.
-Truth be told, there is little an indoor commercial antenna will do to pick up VHF that can’t be done with just a pair of rabbit ears.
+UHF frequency runs at a higher frequency than VHF or “Very High Frequency.”
+Realistically, an indoor commercial antenna will do little to pick up a VHF station that can’t be done using a pair of rabbit ears.

-This subject can be confusing as there are really two types of gain in relation to antennas.
+This subject can be confusing as there are two types of gain regarding antennas.
 There is antenna gain, which we discussed earlier as being inherent to the antenna.
-It essentially aids you in receiving a signal from the tower and can be added to your noise margin.
+It mainly aids you in receiving a signal from the tower and can be added to your noise margin.

 Then there is amplifier gain, which is added from a powered amplifier.
-This amplifier will not impact the antennas ability to actually receive the signal, but will mitigate noise created by splitters, cable length, and tuners between the antenna and your television.
+This amplifier will not impact the antenna’s ability to receive the signal but will mitigate noise created by splitters, cable lengths, and tuners between the antenna and your television.

 More about Antenna Amplifiers

-Passive vs Active Antennas – An active TV antenna is an antenna that has a powered signal amplifier.
-This is opposed to a passive TV antenna, which are without signal amplification.
+Passive vs. Active Antennas – An active TV antenna is an antenna that has a powered signal amplifier.
+This is opposed to a passive TV antenna, which is without signal amplification.
 Active antennas will not affect the antenna’s ability to pick up a signal.

 This doesn’t mean every antenna needs an amplifier.
-Strong signals that are boosted can actually overload the tuner causing the channel to no display on the TV.
+Strong signals that are boosted can overload the tuner causing the channel to not display on the TV.
 (Overload in this instance doesn’t mean “blow up.”
 The tuner will be fine)

-This brings up another important point.
+This brings up another critical point.
 Clean up your coaxial runs.
 Older antenna and cable TV installations used RG-59 coaxial cable.
-That has almost double the dB loss of the RG-6 used in modern installations.
+That has almost double the dB loss of the RG-6 used in modern TV antenna installations.

 If using splitters, be sure they are rated at least 5-1000mhz.
 Remember that signal strength is divided by the number of outputs on the splitter, whether they are used or not.
 A splitter causes a 3.5 dB connection loss on each output.